-- ESPN Radio which distributes talk and play by play programming and is one of the largest sports radio networks in the U.S. ESPN Radio network programming is carried on more than 500 terrestrial stations including four ESPN owned stations in New York, Los Angeles, Chicago and Dallas and on satellite and internet radio - ESPN The Magazine which is a bi-weekly sports magazine
+- ESPN Radio which distributes talk and play by play programming and is one of the largest sports radio networks in the U.S. ESPN Radio network programming is carried on approximately 400 terrestrial stations including four ESPN owned stations in New York, Los Angeles, Chicago and Dallas and on satellite and internet radio - ESPN The Magazine which is a bi-weekly sports magazine

-Disney Channels
+Disney

-The Company operates over 100 Disney branded television channels, which are broadcast in 34 languages and 163 countries/territories.
-Branded channels include Disney Channel, Disney Junior, Disney XD, Disney Cinemagic, Disney Cinema and DLife.
-Disney Channel content is also available through subscription and video-on-demand services and online through our websites: DisneyChannel.com, DisneyXD.com and DisneyJunior.com.
-Programming for these networks includes internally developed and acquired programming.
-The Disney Channels also include Radio Disney and RadioDisney.com.
+The Company operates over 100 Disney branded television channels, which are broadcast in 34 languages and 162 countries/territories, and Radio Disney.
+Branded channels include Disney Channel, Disney Junior, Disney XD, Disney Cinemagic, Disney Cinema, Hungama and DLife.
+Disney content is also available through video-on-demand services and online through our websites: DisneyChannel.com, DisneyXD.com and DisneyJunior.com.
+Programming for these channels includes internally developed and acquired programming.

-Disney Channel, Disney Junior and Disney XD are available digitally through products that deliver live or on-demand channel programming on internet-connected devices to authenticated MVPD subscribers.
+Disney Channel, Disney Junior and Disney XD are available digitally through products that deliver live or on-demand programming on internet-connected devices to authenticated MVPD subscribers.
 Non-subscribers have limited access to select content on these platforms.

-Disney Channel - Disney Channel is a cable network airing original series and movie programming targeted to kids ages 2 to 14.
+Disney Channel - Disney Channel is a cable channel that airs original series and movie programming targeted to kids ages 2 to 14.
 In the U.S., Disney Channel airs 24 hours a day.
-Disney Channel develops and produces shows for exhibition on its network, including live-action comedy series, animated programming and preschool series as well as original movies.
+Disney Channel develops and produces shows for exhibition on its channel, including live-action comedy series, animated programming and preschool series as well as original movies.
 Disney Channel also airs programming and content from Disney's theatrical film and television programming library.

-Disney Junior - Disney Junior is a cable network that airs programming targeted to kids ages 2 to 7 and their parents and caregivers, featuring animated and live-action programming that blends Disney's storytelling and characters with learning.
+Disney Junior - Disney Junior is a cable channel that airs programming targeted to kids ages 2 to 7 and their parents and caregivers, featuring animated and live-action programming that blends Disney's storytelling and characters with learning.
 In the U.S., Disney Junior airs 24 hours a day.
 Disney Junior also airs as a programming block on the Disney Channel.

-Disney XD - Disney XD is a cable channel airing a mix of live-action and animated original programming targeted to kids ages 6 to 14.
+Disney XD - Disney XD is a cable channel that airs a mix of live-action and animated programming targeted to kids ages 6 to 11.
 In the U.S., Disney XD airs 24 hours a day.

-Disney Cinemagic and Disney Cinema Disney Cinemagic and Disney Cinema are premium subscription services available in certain countries in Europe airing a selection of Disney movies, Disney cartoons and shorts as well as animated television series.
+Disney Cinemagic and Disney Cinema Disney Cinema are premium subscription services, which are available in a limited number of countries in Europe, that air a selection of Disney movies, cartoons and shorts as well as animated television series.

-Radio Disney Radio Disney is a 24-hour radio network targeted to kids, tweens and families reaching listeners through a national broadcast on various distribution platforms.
-Radio Disney operates from an owned terrestrial radio station in Los Angeles.
-Radio Disney is also available throughout Latin America on two owned terrestrial stations and through agreements with third-party radio stations.
+Radio Disney Radio Disney is targeted to kids, tweens and families reaching listeners through a national broadcast on various distribution platforms.
+Radio Disney is also available in Latin America on two owned terrestrial stations and through agreements with third-party radio stations.